 Listen to a recreation of the Euripides song here:

 The Delphic Hymns also exist in fragmentary form.
 Here they are preserved at the Delphi Archaeological Museum.

 Here is ancient music expert Michael Levy talking about the Delphic Hymns and performing the first one on lyre:

 Oddly, even though the high cultures of Ancient Rome occur after that of Ancient Greece, we know very little about Ancient Roman music.

 Most scholars suggest that musical thought and traditions established under the Greeks held sway throughout the Roman period.

 Musicologist do say, however, that in Ancient Rome, musical contests were popular.
 (Imagine something like today’s American Idol.)
 This suggests that music, like other aspects of Roman life, was a kind of spectacle meant to be consumed like a sport.

-The best way to organize one’s mind around this material, in my opinion, is with a timeline.
+The best way to organize your mind around this material is with a timeline.
 Here are the facts, figures, and works most representative of ancient music listed in chronological order:

 - 40,000 BCE—Bone flute